ART. IIntroduction and Identity of the Data Controller

 The User has the right to request the correction of any inaccurate or incomplete personal data held by Narion.
 Certain categories of data may be corrected directly through the account management interface.
 For other categories, correction requests should be submitted to Narion through the contact details in Article XVI.

-The User has the right to object, at any time, to the processing of their personal data where such processing is based on Narion's legitimate interests.
-The User's right to object to processing for direct marketing purposes is absolute and unconditional: upon such objection, Narion shall immediately cease all direct marketing processing.
+The User has the right to object at any time to processing of their personal data where such processing is based on Narion's legitimate interests.
+The User's right to object to processing for direct marketing purposes is absolute and unconditional.
+Where processing is based on the User's consent, the User may withdraw that consent at any time without affecting the lawfulness of prior processing.

 - The right to receive a summary of personal data being processed and the processing activities;